Mets–Willets Point station (IRT Flushing Line): 1964 World's Fair and Shea Stadium

 In 1960, the New York City Transit Authority (NYCTA) proposed upgrading the station in advance of the 1964 New York World's Fair, which was to be held at Flushing Meadows.
 The plans included rebuilding the walkway between the station and the park; the Willets Point Boulevard station would be the closest stop to the fair, since the World's Fair Line was not planned to be rebuilt.
 The NYCTA set aside $3.2 million for the expansion of the Willets Point Boulevard station and the nearby Corona Yard.
 Around the same time, Shea Stadium was built north of the Willets Point Boulevard station as a baseball stadium for the New York Mets.
 To make way for Shea Stadium, the Willets Point Boulevard park-and-ride facility was closed in 1962 and replaced with a 1,200-space parking lot south of the station.
 A direct ramp was built from the station to Flushing Meadows Park to accommodate increased crowds.
 The wooden platforms were also replaced with more durable concrete slabs.

 With the opening of the World's Fair in April 1964, trains were lengthened to eleven cars, and the NYCTA bought 430 R33 and R36 "World's Fair" cars to provide this enhanced service.
 The station was renamed Willets Point–Shea Stadium.
 The "Willets Point" in the station's name is derived from the boulevard.
 The boulevard was named after the Willets Point peninsula at Fort Totten, 3 mi northeast.
 The area near the Willets Point Boulevard station became known as Willets Point during the 20th century.

 One of Shea Stadium's parking lots, adjacent to the station, was expanded in 1978, becoming a park-and-ride facility with 1,500 spaces.
-In 1983, Donald Trump proposed erecting a football stadium within Flushing Meadows–Corona Park and have the city government renovate the Willets Point subway station; however, the stadium was never built.
+In 1983, the developer Donald Trump proposed erecting a football stadium within Flushing Meadows–Corona Park; the city government would have renovated the Willets Point subway station in conjunction with Trump's stadium.
+However, the stadium was never built.
+A floor mosaic at the station's entrance, depicting the old Trylon and Perisphere, was completed in 1998.